Jollywatt/typst-fletcher/README.src.md

 - Support CeTZ anchors on nodes which dynamically enclose other nodes (#81).
 - Allow nested enclosing of nodes (#45).
 - Add `floating` option to `edge()` to make certain objects not affect the diagram's bounds (#38).
+- Make `debug` annotations "floating" so they don't affect diagram size and layout.

 ### 0.5.5